evamaxfield/pywslegislature/README.md

 # wa-legislature
-Data grabbing and potential redesign of washington legislative web services.
+Data grabbing and potential redesign of Washington Legislative Web Services.
+'''Link to their their API: http://wslwebservices.leg.wa.gov/#Table1'''